 While it is possible to visit many of Death Valley’s attractions in one-day most visitors spend a night or two in the park.
 There are plenty of campgrounds in Death Valley but hotel accommodations are limited.

 Hotels in the Death Valley National Park include The Ranch at Furnace Creek, The Oasis at Death Valley, and Stovepipe Wells Hotel.

 The Ranch at Furnace Creek

 Furnace Creek Ranch is the most popular place to stay at Death Valley National Park.
 Room rates are affordable considering the location.
 Plus there are plenty of activities within walking distance of your hotel room or cabin.

 Furnace Creek Ranch Hotel has several single and two-story buildings.
-Each room has small patio or balcony plus the usual hotel room basics.
+Each room has a small patio or balcony plus the usual hotel room basics.

 For a more cozy atmosphere, the ranch also has single-story duplex cabins.
 Each little one-bedroom cabin comes with a private porch and two rocking chairs.

-Pricing for hotel and cabins is about the same.
+Pricing for hotels and cabins is about the same.
 When booking a room at the ranch check for the breakfast package.
 This can save you some dollars.
 Breakfast at the ranch is expensive.

 Activities at The Ranch at Furnace Creek

 The number one activity you do not want to miss out on and is included in your room is the natural, spring-fed swimming pool.
-Year round temperature in the pool us 90 degrees.
+The year-round temperature in the pool us 90 degrees.

 Furnace Creek Ranch Stables offer guided trail rides along with wagon rides.
 There is also the lowest grass golf course in the world.
 For history buffs. the onsite Borax Museum is a must-see.
 Jeep and mountain bike rentals are available at Farabee’s adjacent to Inn at Furnace Creek.